Toba-O/rosalind-ojo/python-village/README.md

-# Rosalind - Python Village
+### Rosalind - Python Village
 Rosalind Python Village - Bioinformatics Problems Attempts

+### General
-Welcome to the  Python Village chapter of Rosalind.
-As with each chapter, here I'll showcase the problems I encountered with their accompanying solutinons
+Welcome to the  Python Village chapter of Rosalind!

+As with each chapter, here I'll showcase the problems I encountered with their accompanying solutions